lildude/ha-addon-teslamate/DOCS.md

 - `import_dir`: (Optional) The path to the directory where TeslaMate should look for the TeslaMate export CSV file.
 Default: `/share/teslamate`.

+- `env_vars`: (Optional) Set additional environment variables for TeslaMate which aren't currently exposed by the configuration options in this add-on.

+  Each entry is made up of a name and value:

+  - `name`: The case-sensitive environment variable name.
+  - `value`: The value to be set in the environment variable.

+  Note: These will also overwrite any environment variable set using the configuration options above.

 ## Data Import from TeslaFi

 It is now possible to import CSV data from TeslaFi, refer to the [official docs][teslafi-import].